Skip to content

 CommandDescription

-wh doctor check [--fix]Run environment and backend health checks
+wh doctor [--fix]Run environment and backend health checks

 Terminal window